PranjalKumar09/Servlet-JSP-JDBC/Java-Core/36_java_memory_object_methods.md

 You can define a top level record i.e. directly under a package, a nested member record class i.e. within a class/interface, or a local record i.e. within a method.
 A nested record class is implicitly static.
 That is, every member record class and local record class is static.
 It is permitted for the declaration of a member record class to redundantly specify the static modifier, but it is not permitted for the declaration of a local record class.

 A record class is implicitly final.
 It is permitted for the declaration of a record class to redundantly specify the final modifier.
+Means all variable are also final (one time initialized)

 difference between a record and a regular class with respect to constructors is that the compiler provides a canonical constructor for a record even when the programmer provides a non-canonical constructor and does not provide the canonical constructor.
 In a regular class, the compiler does not provide the default no-args constructor if the programmer provides any other constructor for the class.